-3. FUNDING PRIORITIES
+2. FUNDING PRIORITIES

-The CVSSD SASP Subcommittee retained the following funding priorities for the SASP Formula Program Request for Applications and included an additional priority:
+The CVSSD SASP Subcommittee retained the following funding priorities for the SASP.

-- Enhance and strengthen meaningful access to population-specific and culturallyproficient services to adult, youth and child victims of sexual assault, including victims of sex trafficking, who are members an underserved population, and services to family and household members of such victims and other non-offending individuals impacted by the victimization (refer to Appendix C for guidance on Approaches to Services excerpted from Building Comprehensive Sexual Assault Services Programs, Sexual Assault Demonstration Initiative). - Direct funding to address one or more of the gaps identified in the 2017 Underserved Populations Service Needs and Barriers for Sexual Assault Services Survey: Advocacy Services, Counseling and Support Group Services, Emergency Financial Support Services, Medical and Legal Accompaniment, System Collaboration and Outreach, and other locally documented services gaps (refer to Appendix C for guidance on Core and Comprehensive Services excerpted from Building Comprehensive Sexual Assault Services Programs, Sexual Assault Demonstration Initiative). - Direct funding to organizations that can demonstrate a track record of providing population specific services. - Enhance equitable distribution of grants and grant funds in frontier areas. - Prioritize distribution of grants and grant funds to population and culturally specific organizations.
+- Enhance and strengthen meaningful access to population-specific and culturally-proficient services to adult, youth and child victims of sexual assault, including victims of sex trafficking, who are members an underserved population, and services to family and household members of such victims and other non-offending individuals impacted by the victimization (refer to Appendix C for guidance on Approaches to Services excerpted from Building Comprehensive Sexual Assault Services Programs, Sexual Assault Demonstration Initiative). - Direct funding to address one or more of the following service provision gaps: Advocacy Services, Counseling and Support Group Services, Emergency Financial Support Services,

+Medical and Legal Accompaniment, System Collaboration and Outreach, and other locally documented services gaps (refer to Appendix C for guidance on Core and Comprehensive Services excerpted from Building Comprehensive Sexual Assault Services Programs, Sexual Assault Demonstration Initiative).